dadr/BlockSync/README.md

 **backupDisks** - a list of path names for unique devices of candidate clone-to disks

 **digestFileDir** - the directory where digest files are to be stored.
-These track hash values for the blocks on the backup Disks
+These track hash values for the blocks on the backup disks

 **hashAlgo** - the hashing algorithm to use to track changes in disk blocks